 Place biscuits on the baking sheet so that they just touch (for crunchy sides, leave space in between).
 Reshape scrap dough and continue cutting.
 Remember to handle the dough as little as possible.

-6 Bake for 15-18 minutes or until lightly golden brown on top.
+6 Bake: Bake at 450°F for 15-18 minutes or until lightly golden brown on top.
 Turn the baking sheet around halfway through baking.

-7 Optional: Brush the tops of the biscuits with melted butter.
+7 Brush with butter: (Optional) Brush the tops of the biscuits with melted butter.

-1 Preheat a 4-quart saucepan over medium high heat (put a few drops of water in the pan – when they evaporate, you know the pan is ready).
+1 Brown the sausage, stir in onions: Preheat a 4-quart saucepan over medium high heat (put a few drops of water in the pan – when they evaporate, you know the pan is ready).
 Crumble the sausage into the pan and let it brown for a minute or two, then turn down to medium heat.

 Continue cooking, breaking up the sausage into smaller pieces, until no pink remains.
 Stir in the onions and cook until they are transparent.

-2 Remove sausage with a slotted spatula or spoon, leaving the drippings in the pan.
+2 Adjust fat, add flour, brown the flour: Remove sausage with a slotted spatula or spoon, leaving the drippings in the pan.
 If less than 3 tbsp of drippings remain, add enough butter (or bacon grease) to equal about 3 tbsp of drippings.

 Add the cooked sausage back to the pan on medium heat, and sprinkle the flour over the sausage.